US Navy eyes Israeli robot boats as Bennett visits Bahrain, official says | Law-Order

 - Country:

-The U.S. Navy is considering adding unmanned Israeli boats to its Middle East operations, a U.S. official said, a move that could deepen Israel's growing role in regional military arrangements as it normalises ties with former foes in the Gulf.
+The U.S. Navy is considering adding unmanned Israeli boats to its joint Middle East operations, a U.S. official said, a move that could deepen Israel's growing role in regional military arrangements as it normalises ties with former foes in the Gulf.
+Bahrain, home to the U.S. Navy's Fifth Fleet and several international naval task forces, is hosting a visit by Israeli Prime Minister Naftali Bennett, the first by any Israeli leader following the 2020 normalisation of ties between the two states.

+Israel is due to become the 29th country to post an attache to the fleet's Manama headquarters, officials said, adding the as-yet unnamed envoy would likely be of navy captain or commander rank.
+"It's about keeping the lines of communication open" bilaterally between Israel and the fleet, a U.S. official said, referring to the plan to station the envoy in the Gulf kingdom.
-Bennett described his two-day Manama trip as a chance to forge a common stand against Iran and its allies like Yemen's Houthis, whose attacks on the UAE this year have jarred the oil-producing region.
-Sunni-ruled Bahrain accuses Sh'ite Iran of stoking unrest in Bahrain, a charge Tehran denies.

-Bennett is due to meet Bahrain's King Hamad bin Isa Al Khalifa and other officials to discuss bilateral relations on Tuesday.
+Sunni-ruled Bahrain accuses Shi'ite Iran of stoking unrest in Bahrain, a charge Tehran denies.
+Bennett, who on Tuesday met ministers and also members of Bahrain's Jewish community, is due to meet King Hamad bin Isa Al Khalifa.

+Israel and Bahrain signed a research and development agreement and agreed to expedite negotiations on an investment protection agreement to facilitate investment flows, Bennett's office said on Tuesday.
 Earlier this month Israel and Bahrain signed a security cooperation agreement, Israel's first with a Gulf nation.

 "Israel and Bahrain are dealing with major security challenges stemming from the same source; the Islamic Republic of Iran," Bennett told Bahraini newspaper Alayam on Tuesday.
 Bahrain, a small island state striving to fix its heavily indebted-finances, is a close ally of Saudi Arabia - with whom Israel has no formal relationship.